Abhira dynasty: Origin

+Though often referenced in ancient Indian literature, the origin of the Abhiras is obscure.
+According to the Mahabharata, the Abhiras lived near the seashore and on the bank of the Sarasvati, a river near Somnath in Gujarat.

+The Mahābhashya of Patañjali simply mentions them as a tribe distinct from the Shudras.
+The Puranic texts associate the Abhiras with Saurashtra and Avanti.
+According to Balkrishna Gokhale, the Abhiras have been well-known since epic times as a martial tribe.
+The Bhagavata calls the Abhiras, "Saurashtra" and "Avantya" rulers (Saurashtra-Āvanty Ābhīrāḥ), and the Vishnu treats the Abhiras as occupying the Surashtra and Avanti provinces.

-The Abhiras were from the Yaduvanshi Kshatriya clan.
-They were among the successors of the Satavahanas in the Western Deccan.
+The Puranas claim that the imperial Abhiras were the successors of the Satavahanas.
+They were called Andhra-Vratyas and mentioned as the successors of the line of Simuka.
 Some of them entered the military service of the Western Satraps (Sakas), and helped them in conquest of new territories.
 By 181 A.D, the Abhiras had gained considerable influence at the Kshatrapa court.
 Some of them were even serving as generals.

 The Gunda inscription dated Saka year 103 (181 CE) refers to Abhira Rudrabhuti as the senapati (commander-in-chief) of the Saka satrap (ruler) Rudrasimha.
 The inscription also gives a detailed genealogy of the kings up to Rudrasimha:

-The inscription refers Rudrasimha to as simply a ksatrapa, ignoring the existence of any mahaksatrapa.
+The inscription refers to Rudrasimha as simply a ksatrapa, ignoring the existence of any mahaksatrapa.
 According to Sudhakar Chattopadhyaya, this indicates that the Abhira general was the de facto ruler of the state, though not assuming any higher title.
 The inscription states Abhira Rudrabhuti as the son of the general Bapaka.
 The Abhira dynasty was probably related Abhira Rudrabhuti.